 Biography Kristjan Järvi (English version)

-Born in Estonia, Järvi grew up in the USA.
-He studied piano at the Manhattan School of Music and conducting at the University of Michigan.
-He began his career as assistant conductor to Esa-Pekka Salonen at the Los Angeles Philharmonic, from 2000 to 2004 he was the principal conductor and musical director of the Norrlands Opera Symphony Orchestra in Sweden and from 2004 to 2009 he was the principal conductor and music director of the Tonkünstler-Orchester Niederösterreich in Vienna.
+Kristjan Järvi studied piano at the Manhattan School of Music, and conducting at the University of Michigan.
+He started his career as an assistant to Esa-Pekka Salonen at the Los Angeles Philharmonic; thereafter, he was appointed principal conductor and musical director of the opera and symphony orchestra in Norrland in Sweden (2000 - 2004) as well as of the Tonkünstler-Orchester Niederösterreich in Vienna (2004 - 2009).

 Kristjan Järvi is principal conductor of the MDR LEIPZIG RADIO SYMPHONY ORCHESTRA since September 2012.